WDevaloper/NDKExampl/app/src/ffmpeg_param.md

   --libfuzzer=PATH         path to libfuzzer --ignore-tests=TESTS     comma-separated list (without "fate-" prefix
-                           in the name) of tests whose result is ignored --enable-linux-perf      enable Linux Performance Monitor API --disable-large-tests    disable tests that use a large amount of memory
+                           in the name) of tests whose result is ignored --enable-linux-perf      启用Linux Performance Monitor API --disable-large-tests    disable tests that use a large amount of memory